supporing those who need it most

 we are committed to improving the lives of those we touch, both human and animal.

 we will always be respectful of both people and animals.

 The people and pets we help face challenges most of us cannot even comprehend.
 The people we help want to provide for their pet.
 They want to keep their companion safe and healthy.
-But they often face financial, housing, transportation, pet-care and even information access challenges and barriers.
+But they often face financial, housing, transportation, access to vet care and information challenges and barriers.